 Users of Every Learner Everywhere’s comprehensive resource library can access a new “quick collection” of teaching continuity resources.

 The Teaching Continuity collection includes 13 resources, including PDFs and videos.
 The individual items in the collection were developed in spring 2020 or later to support faculty responding to changes necessitated by the COVID-19 pandemic.
-Like everything in the Every Learner Everywhere resource library, the collection is concerned with ensuring that digital learning in a variety of modalities is data informed and centers equity for Black, Latinx, Indigenous, poverty-affected, and first-generation students.
+Like everything in the Every Learner Everywhere resource library, the collection is concerned with ensuring that digital learning in a variety of modalities is data informed and centers equity for Black, Latino, Indigenous, poverty-affected, and first-generation students.
 Most of the resources were developed by Every Learner’s network partners.

 Patricia O’Sullivan, Content Manager for Every Learner Everywhere, says that even though the resources capture a moment in time that vaccines and medical treatments will hopefully put behind us, “we felt these teaching continuity resources, unfortunately, still have value in light of other academic disruptions.
 Those include disruptive climate events and natural disasters, the student mental health crisis, and other as-of-yet unknown societal disruptions.”